top of page

 • Is the counselling available short term or long term?

 • There is a limit of 20 sessions or an 8 month duration of sessions that an individual may have.
-After this time you and your therapist will decide next steps.
+After this time you and your therapist will decide your next steps.

 • How long are the sessions?